-Every dog owner wants to feed their pet the best food possible, and for many owners, this means opting for all natural dog foods that are made without artificial ingredients.
+Every dog owner wants to feed their pet the best food possible, and for many owners, this means opting for natural dog foods that are made without artificial ingredients.

 The word “natural” gets thrown around a lot, and different people use it to mean different things.
 For our purposes, we are considering “natural” foods those that contain only easily identified and familiar ingredients and no artificial additives.

 Just keep in mind that plenty of “natural” things are harmful.
 Strychnine is as natural as it is deadly.
 The same could be said of castor beans, tomato leaves and apple seeds.
 Likewise, “artificial” things can be quite beneficial for your dog’s diet; chicken meal, for example, is chock full of protein and other important nutrients, but it obviously doesn’t occur naturally.